What Is Oral Myofunctional Therapy? A Guide for Adults and Families in Oklahoma City

 When these muscles don’t work together correctly, the body often compensates—leading to issues like jaw pain, clenching, airway restriction, poor sleep, and shifting teeth.

 Myofunctional therapy uses customized exercises, education, and habit retraining to restore healthy, functional patterns.
+At OMT of Oklahoma, we provide myofunctional therapy for adults and children in Oklahoma City.

 __________________________________________________________________________________